apache/activemq-artemis/docs/user-manual/en/using-server.md

 ## Creating a Broker Instance

-A broker instance is the directory containing all the configuration and runtime data, such as logs and data files, associated with a broker process.
+A broker *instance* is the directory containing all the configuration and runtime data, such as logs and message journal, associated with a broker process.
 It is recommended that you do *not* create the instance directory under `${ARTEMIS_HOME}`.
 This separation is encouraged so that you can more easily upgrade when the next version of ActiveMQ Artemis is released.

 On Unix systems, it is a common convention to store this kind of runtime data under the `/var/lib` directory.
-For example, to create an instance at '/var/lib/mybroker', run the following commands in your command line shell:
+For example, to create an instance at `/var/lib/mybroker`, run the following commands in your command line shell:

 ```sh
 cd /var/lib